rust-lang/book/src/ch17-05-traits-for-async.md

 indicates that the `Future` has finished its work and the `T` value is available.

-> Note: With most futures, the caller should not call `poll()` again after the
+> Note: With most futures, the caller should not call `poll` again after the
 > future has returned `Ready`.
 Many futures will panic if polled again after
 > becoming ready!
 Futures which are safe to poll again will say so explicitly in
 > their documentation.
+This is similar to how `Iterator::next` behaves!

 Under the hood, when you call `.await`, Rust compiles that to code which calls `poll`, kind of (although not exactly <!-- TODO: describe `IntoFuture`? -->)